 Many began as auxiliary organizations, offshoots of churches or goodwill organizations, that sought to help replace necessities for families devastated by tragedy.
 Having a collection of goods on hand and being able to immediately supply those for free, to victims, provides a great service to the community.
 In addition, making previously owned, but serviceable merchandise, available to others at minimal cost fills a need for every household.
 Some shops are entrepreneurial efforts specializing in distinctive quality merchandise at a fraction of normal cost.
 Whatever their origin, each shop is delightfully unique, has an ever-changing inventory, and will welcome you with our warm Adirondack spirit.

-In that helpful, Adirondack spirit, Elizabethtown Thrift Shop put together a map and guide to assist in your search for that unexpected find, whether it be the perfect décor item, a designer jacket, or the perfect mixing bowl.
+In that helpful, Adirondack spirit, Elizabethtown Thrift Shop put together a to assist in your search for that unexpected find, whether it be the perfect décor item, a designer jacket, or the perfect mixing bowl.
 I recently did a bit of scouting for you to help narrow down your search sites, but since merchandise can change daily, you need to see for yourself.

 Lady Mary's Consignment Boutique